 Table 1 lists the evaluation results on the Noisy Grid test set.
-Figure 1 shows the eSTOI predicted intelligibility scores, ASR WCS, confidence and negative entropy from the ensemble of ASR models finetuned on NGrid versus the listening result WCS along with their logistic mapping functions.
+The eSTOI predicted intelligibility scores, ASR WCS, confidence and negative entropy from the ensemble of ASR models finetuned on NGrid versus the listening result WCS along with the logistic mapping functions are shown in Figure 1.
 The result shows that the uncertainty estimated by the ensemble of ASR models optimised with NGrid is highly correlated with speech intelligibility and outperforms STOI, eSTOI.
 In addition, the uncertainty is better at intelligibility prediction than ASR WCS.
 The confidence is slightly more correlated with intelligibility than entropy in terms of RMSE and NCC, while the entropy performs slightly better in terms of KT.